 The Big Trout

-In the heart of the Snowy Mountains, this silver trout celebrates the wildly popular pastime of fly fishing in alpine waterways.
-An ideal stop on any Snowy Mountains road trip.
+A 10-metre fibreglass trout in the heart of the Snowy Mountains, celebrating the wildly popular pastime of fly fishing in the alpine waterways of Lake Eucumbene.
+Built by local artist Andy Lomnici and unveiled on 14 January 1980 — an ideal stop on any Snowy Mountains road trip.

 The Big Mango

-Erected in 2002 and once famously stolen as a publicity stunt (later safely returned!), this 10-metre tropical tribute stands at the BP service centre in the Whitsundays region.
+Erected in 2002 and once famously "stolen" overnight in 2014 as a publicity stunt by Nando's (later safely returned!), this 10-metre, 7-tonne tropical tribute stands at the Bowen Visitor Information Centre on the Bruce Highway, at the gateway to the Whitsundays region.
 A quirky highlight on the way north.

-Originally a movie prop, this 11m-long fish now proudly promotes Swan Hill and the fantastic Murray River fishing.
-A surreal sight alongside the Murray's gum trees.
+Originally a prop from the 1992 film Eight Ball, this 11-metre fibreglass fish now proudly promotes Swan Hill and the fantastic Murray River fishing on offer.
+A surreal sight alongside the Murray's ancient red gum trees.

 The Big Galah